Elton John: The Classic Years

-Victim of Love, 21 at 33, The Fox, Jump Up! and Breaking Hearts were eventually remastered and re-released on their own accord in 2003.
-Leather Jackets, long touted by John as his least favorite album, was never remastered, and last appeared on CD in 1992.
-It would later be released digitally in 2007.
+Of the albums not included in the series, Victim of Love, 21 at 33, The Fox, Jump Up! and Breaking Hearts were eventually remastered and re-released of their own accord in 2003.
+Leather Jackets, long touted by John as his least favourite of his albums, last appeared on CD in 1992 and was released digitally in 2007.
+It was eventually remastered in 2023.